togethercca/togethercca.github.io/_pages/ccaCoreDataserviceApi.md

 * Missing path parameters will result in `404 Not Found`.
 * Invalid syntax or invalid types in requests will result in `400 Bad Request` responses.
 * Requests that cannot be processed will generate a `422 Unprocessable Entity` response.
+* Operations that the user is not authorized to perform will generate a `403 Forbidden` response.

 ## Corellation Id